vtrlx/lgi/docs/cairo.md

-# cairo support
+# Cairo

-Cairo library is an important part of any GTK-based setup, because GTK internally uses cairo exclusively for painting.
-However, cairo itself is not built using GObject technology and thus imposes quite a problem for any GObject Introspection based binding, such as lgi.
+Cairo is a library for drawing graphics.
+It is a core part of many Gtk apps, as Gtk uses Cairo for much of its drawing.
+Cairo is thus an important part of any Gtk app, but Cairo is also not built on GObject and thus is not introspectable through GObject-Introspection which causes significant problems for any binding based on GObject-Introspection, including LuaGObject.
+To alleviate this, LuaGObject provides its own bindings to some Cairo features.

-## Basic binding description
+## Basic Cairo Bindings

-Although internal implementation is a bit different from other fully introspection-enabled libraries, this difference is not visible to lgi user.  cairo must be imported in the same way as other libraries, e.g.
+Although the implementation of the Cairo binding is different from other GObject—Introspection-based bindings, the difference is not noticeable when using LuaGObject.
+Cairo is imported the same way as other libraries:

-    local lgi = require 'lgi'
+    local LuaGObject = require 'LuaGObject'
-    local cairo = lgi.cairo
+    local cairo = LuaGObject.cairo

-Cairo library itself is organized using object-oriented style, using C structures as objects (e.g. `cairo_t`, `cairo_surface_t`) and functions as methods acting upon these objects.  lgi exports objects as classes in the `cairo` namespace, e.g. `cairo.Context`, `cairo.Surface` etc.  To create new object instance, cairo offers assorted `create` methods, e.g. `cairo_create` or `cairo_pattern_create`, which are mapped as expected to `cairo.Context.create` and `cairo.Pattern.create`.
-It is also possible to invoke them using lgi's 'constructor' syntax, i.e. to create new context on specified surface, it is possible to use either `local cr = cairo.Context.create(surface)` or `local cr = cairo.Context(surface)`.
+As with GObject-based libraries which are implemented in C, Cairo's library is internally organized using an object-oriented style, with structs (e.g.: `cairo_t`, `cairo_surface_t`) acting as objects and functions being as methods which act on the objects.
+LuaGObject exports these within a namespace named `cairo` (e.g.: `cairo.Context`, `cairo.Surface`).
+To create a new object instance, Cairo has built-in `_create` methods for its classes, and these are mapped to `cairo.Surface.create` for `cairo_surface_create`, etc. It is also possible to invoke them using the constructor syntax LuaGObject makes available for GObject-based libraries by calling the namespace table directly, making the following lines equivalent:

+    local cr = cairo.Context.create(surface)

+    local cr = cairo.Context(surface)

-### Version checking
+### Version Checking

-`cairo.version` and `cairo.version_string` fields contain current
-runtime cairo library version, as returned by their C counterparts `cairo_version()` and `cairo_version_string()`.
-Original `CAIRO_VERSION_ENCODE` macro is reimplemented as `cairo.version_encode(major, minor, micro)`.
-For example, following section shows how to guard code which should be run only when cairo version is at least 1.12:
+The fields `cairo.version` and `cairo.version_string` contain the runtime's current cairo library version as returned by the C functions `cairo_version()` and `cairo_version_string()`.
+The C-side `CAIRO_VERSION_ENCODE()` macro is reimplemented as `cairo.version_encode(major, minor, micro)`, and can be used to compare against the contents of `cairo.version` for version-specific functionality.
+To run separate code with Cairo 1.12 or later:

     if cairo.version >= cairo.version_encode(1, 12, 0) then
        -- Cairo 1.12-specific code